-CLASS II DIRECTORS-Continuing in office until the 2012 Annual Meeting
+CLASS II DIRECTORS-Continuing in office until the 2015 Annual Meeting

-Luke Evnin, Ph.D., age 47, has served as one of our directors since inception in 2002.
-Dr. Evnin has served as a Managing Director at MPM Capital since he cofounded MPM's asset management business in 1997.
+Luke Evnin, Ph.D., age 50, has served as one of our directors since 2002.
+Dr. Evnin has served as a Managing Director at MPM Capital since he co-founded MPM's asset management business in 1997.
 Prior to joining MPM, Dr. Evnin was at Accel Partners for over seven years including four as a General Partner.
-He was involved in biopharmaceutical, medical device and healthcare service companies for Accel's funds III, IV and V. Dr. Evnin currently serves as a director of Pacira Pharmaceuticals, Inc., a publicly-held company that develops and commercializes new pharmaceutical products based on its proprietary drug delivery technology, and has served on the Board of Directors of several public companies, including Metabasis Therapeutics, Inc. (acquired by Ligand Pharmaceuticals, Inc.), Oscient Pharmaceuticals Corp. and Restore Medical, Inc. (acquired by Medtronic, Inc.).
-Dr. Evnin is currently or has been a director of several private healthcare companies in both the medical device and biopharmaceutical sectors.
+He was involved in biopharmaceutical, medical device and healthcare service companies for Accel's funds III, IV and V. Dr. Evnin currently serves as a director of Pacira Pharmaceuticals, Inc., a publicly-held company that develops and commercializes new pharmaceutical products based on its proprietary drug delivery technology, and has served on the Board of Directors of several public companies, including Epix Medical, Inc., Intercell AG, Metabasis Therapeutics, Inc. (acquired by Ligand Pharmaceuticals, Inc.), Oscient Pharmaceuticals Corp., Restore Medical, Inc. (acquired by Medtronic, Inc.) and Signal Pharmaceuticals, Inc. (acquired by Celgene Corporation).
+Dr. Evnin is currently or has been a director of several private healthcare companies in both the medical device and biopharmaceutical sectors including Idun Pharmaceuticals and CoStim Pharmaceuticals.
+Additionally, Dr. Evnin began working with the Scleroderma Research Foundation in 2000 and has served as Chairman since 2002.